HAND Me the Data: Fast Robot Adaptation via Hand Path Retrieval: Introduction

-Calling back to the motivation, we aim for \method\ to be \emph{scalable} and \emph{fast}.
-Towards scalability, \method\ avoids the need for calibrated depth cameras~\citep{papagiannis2024rxretrievalexecutioneveryday, haldar2025point}, specialized eye-in-hand setups~\citep{kim2023giving}, or detailed hand-pose estimation~\citep{kim2023giving, lepert2025phantomtrainingrobotsrobots}.
+\method\ enables both \emph{scalability} and \emph{speed}.
+Towards \emph{scalability}, \method\ avoids the need for calibrated depth cameras~\citep{papagiannis2024rxretrievalexecutioneveryday, haldar2025point}, specialized eye-in-hand setups~\citep{kim2023giving}, or detailed hand-pose estimation~\citep{kim2023giving, lepert2025phantomtrainingrobotsrobots}.
 Instead, it first labels a robot play dataset with 2D gripper positions relative to the RGB camera frame by tracking the gripper using a visual point-tracking model~\citep{karaev23cotracker, karaev2025cotracker}.
 When a human hand demonstration is provided, \method\ tracks the hand trajectory with the same simple pipeline.
 The hand positions are then converted into 2D \emph{relative} sub-trajectories, capturing motion independent of the starting point~\citep{zhang2024extract}.
 After an initial filtering step that removes unrelated behaviors using a visual foundation model~\citep{oquab2024dinov2learningrobustvisual}, \method\ retrieves matching sub-trajectories from the play dataset based on the 2D relative hand path.
-Finally, for fast learning, a policy pre-trained on the play dataset is LoRA-fine-tuned on the retrieved sub-trajectories, encouraging the policy to specialize in the demonstrated task.
-Because \method\ retrieves primarily based on hand motion, it is more robust to irrelevant visual features such as background clutter and lighting changes compared to purely visual retrieval methods.
+Finally, towards \emph{speed}, a policy pre-trained on the play dataset is LoRA-fine-tuned on the retrieved sub-trajectories, encouraging the policy to specialize in the demonstrated task.
+Because \method\ retrieves primarily based on hand motion, it is robust to irrelevant visual features such as background clutter and lighting changes compared to purely visual retrieval methods.

-Our experiments, both in simulation in CALVIN~\citep{mees2022calvin} and in the real world on a WidowX robot, demonstrate that \method\ enables quick adaptation to \textbf{8} diverse downstream tasks.
-Notably, \method\ outperforms the best baseline by \textbf{2$\times$} on the real robot.
-We also demonstrate that \method\ works with hand demos collected from completely different scenes from the robot's.
-Finally, we perform a \emph{real-time learning} experiment, where \method\ learns a challenging long-horizon task in \textbf{under 4 minutes} of experiment time, from providing the hand demonstration to the trained policy, while being on average \textbf{5$\times$} faster to collect data for than robot teleoperation demos on our WidowX arm.
+Our experiments, across \textbf{10 tasks} and \textbf{550 total evaluations} in the real world on a WidowX robot demonstrate that \method\ enables quick adaptation even to long-horizon tasks, outperforming the best baseline by 3$\times$ in task completion.
+We also demonstrate that \method\ is effective with hand demonstrations collected from \emph{completely different scenes} from the robot's and across significant camera angle changes.
+Finally, we perform a \emph{real-time learning} experiment, where \method\ learns a challenging long-horizon task in \textbf{under 4 minutes} of experiment time, from providing the hand demonstration to the trained policy, while being on average \textbf{5$\times$} faster to collect data for than robot teleoperation demonstrations on our WidowX arm.